Anacron

 anacron is a computer program that performs periodic command scheduling, which is traditionally done by cron, but without assuming that the system is running continuously.
 Thus, it can be used to control the execution of daily, weekly, and monthly jobs (or anything with a period of n days) on systems that don't run 24 hours a day. anacron was originally conceived and implemented by Christian Schwarz in Perl, for the Unix operating system.
 It was later rewritten in C by Itai Tzur; maintainers have included Sean 'Shaleh' Perry and Pascal Hakim.

-It is a dependency of cronie which is maintained by Red Hat, and Red Hat updates to cronie have included updates to anacron as well.
+Since 2009, Red Hat's cron implementation, cronie, has included anacron.
+Since then, anacron has been updated by Red Hat as a part of cronie.

 Advantages

 Unix systems commonly run "housekeeping chores" such as log rotation, unused files deletion, indexing local files for the search engine, sending disk usage reports, etc. A program called cron may be used to schedule these tasks.

 With cron, tasks are commonly scheduled to be executed when the system is expected to be idle.
 If the system is off at the moment a task should be run, it will not be executed.
 Anacron is different and moves tasks to different moments so they are run when the system is on and utilising cron.